Hablamos Español Insurance Companies We Work With

 What sets the minimum?

 Often your contracts and leases, which require specific limits and coverages.
-Beyond that, your assets and the worst realistic claim set the target.
+Beyond that, your assets and the worst realistic claim usually set the target.

 Should I just buy the cheapest policy?